MehmetKaplan/tamed-express-server/README.md

 - if there are whitelists for the functions, it will only serve the whitelisted functions (both the normal and the test ones)
 - and serves the remaining keys of the export as kebab-cased routes.

-**The library assumes all the keys are functions that receive a single object (the `props`) and the response of those functions are directly passed to the response towards the client.**
+**The library assumes all the keys are functions that receive a single object (the `body`) and the response of those functions are directly passed to the response towards the client.**

 ### Installation